nashville-software-school/front-end-curriculum/27-music-history-06/README.md

 The main module (i.e. `javascripts/entry.js`) should have a minimum of two dependencies: `["populate-songs", "get-more-songs"]`.

-The `populate-songs` module should contain the AJAX call to your first JSON file with songs in it.
+The `populate-songs` module should contain the XHR to your first JSON file with songs in it.
 This module should return the array of songs using a callback.
 Remember callbacks?
 Well, it's one of the few mechanisms you can use to pass data retrieved via an asynchronous operation from one Require module to another.

 ```js
 define(["jquery"], function($) {